Our sedation dentists understand their needs and provide a friendly, relaxing environment for their treatment.

 Most people do not like the idea of visiting a dentist.
 Patients with special needs may find it to be even more difficult.
 They may be very sensitive to new surroundings and may not like any changes in their daily routine.

-The person who is taking care of them can tell them that the sedation dentist is there to relieve them from their dental troubles.
-The dentist can schedule the treatment to be taken up at a time when the patient is most calm.
+The person taking care of them can tell them that the sedation dentist is there to relieve them from their dental troubles.
+The dentist can schedule the treatment to be performed when the patient is most calm.
 Moreover, a person can stay with the patient in the room when the dental treatment is done.

 Types Of Sedation

 The sleep dentist may administer different levels of sedation to the patients on the basis of their needs.

 - He may decide to use oral sedation for the special needs patient who is nervous when they come for a dental check-up and treatment.
 This will help relax and calm them.